The Obesity Code

 5. Increase healthy fiber and try to use more vinegars.

-But the most revealing reseach centers on the issue of “when to eat?”
-Jung argues that we shold be breaking up the periods of high blood insulin levels caused by frequent eating through periodic FASTING, preferably for 24-36 hours.
+But the most revealing research centers on the issue of “when to eat?”
+Fung argues that we should be breaking up the periods of high blood insulin levels caused by frequent eating through periodic FASTING, preferably for 24-36 hours.
 Besides the other healthy effects of fasting, insulin levels will be lower for longer, not elevated most of the time.
-Jung presents credible evidence that fasting alone will break the cycle leading to insulin resistance.
+Fung presents credible evidence that fasting alone will break the cycle leading to insulin resistance.

 Be assured that none of the myths suggesting the dangers of fasting are true.
 Fasting for 24-36 hours or longer yields great outcomes.
 (Of course, if a person has existing health issues or for long fasts, only fast under the close medical direction of your physician.)